 US envoy eyes cuts to UN peacekeeping

+PIC: UN Secretary-General Antnio Guterres shakes hands with new US Ambassador to the UN Nikki Haley at the United Nations in New York.
 Washington's new UN envoy Nikki Haley is putting in motion a far-reaching review of UN peacekeeping that is likely to lead to closures and downsizing of missions, according to diplomats.
-UNITED NATIONS, United States: Washington's new UN envoy Nikki Haley is putting in motion a far-reaching review of UN peacekeeping that is likely to lead to closures and downsizing of missions, according to diplomats.

 Discussions